mvs-org/new-frontiers/Readme_upgrades.md

-# Substrate Migration Strategy Hyperspace to New Frontiers
+# Hyperspace to New Frontiers

 The migration from hyperspace consists of replaying transactions from hyperspace and injecting them into new-frontiers.

 ## Steps

     1. Consensus:
        a) Disable Aura and Grandpa finalization on new-frontier
        b) Replace with manual-seal consensus